-Settlers began turning water into the canal on April 1st.
+Settlers will begin turning water into the canal the second week of April with deliveries the following week.
+We will update the website with the official date when it has been determined.
 Please contact your HOA or subdivision website for irrigation questions and updates.
 Settlers turned water out of the canal on October 6th, 2017.

 WATERING SCHEDULES: When reviewing your watering schedule, please adhere to these guidelines unless otherwise noted for your subdivision: The irrigation system is designed for use based on a rotation system.
 The system is not designed to allow all homeowners to water at the same time.
 If too many homes irrigate at the same time, especially during the peak use time of 5:00 a.m. – 9:00 a.m., the pump station will produce low pressure and volume and may shut off.

 Homeowners are allowed to water only 3 days per week for no more than 2 hours on each of those days.
 For those who cannot set their timers to "Even" and "Odd" days, assume M, W, F, are "Even" and Tu, Th, Sa are "Odd".
 Choose 3 days and set your times as indicated on the watering schedule.
 It is essential to follow your watering schedule in order to avoid low pressure issues.

 Settlers Irrigation District began as the Settlers Ditch Company on October 30th, 1884, and now serves thousands of water users in a large part of western Ada County.